- Characters and cohorts

 Having a fondness for satire, I savor that kind of humor.
 But, many readers stumble over it.
 I introduced my children to the pleasure of reading satire when they were young.
 While in grade school, my daughter delighted in the annotated … Continue reading

 Perhaps the last century’s swing towards the outgoing, outspoken, in charge leader, who always exuded confidence has created the increasing need for cultivating self-aware leaders.
-Research by the Hay Group, comparing individuals’ concept of themselves against that held by peers and … Continue reading
+Before the twentieth century it was often considered egotistical for leaders to promote themselves.
+When … Continue reading

 Much of what I’ve perused recently on self-awareness tout the benefit of meditation in increasing self-awareness.
 This has led to a boom in meditation instructors providing both classes and retreats for mastering the techniques.
 Search for meditation on the internet … Continue reading

-Recently I was reading research about grammar police, the kind of people who notice every little misspelling in your writing and assume that you are ignorant based on these errors.
-Evidently they are disagreeable – certifiably disagreeable.
-One of the … Continue reading
+Recently I was reading research about grammar police, the people who notice every misspelling and usage error in your writing and assume that you are ignorant based on these errors.
+Evidently they are disagreeable–certifiably disagreeable.
+One of the factors in … Continue reading

 Imagine that you are sitting down to holiday dinner at which a number of friends and family have gathered.
 The host, Micaela is young, a bit nervous, rushing about trying to please the guests.
 Timidly she offers a plate of … Continue reading